 Do you know someone who has profoundly changed the way society benefits from information technology?

 Distinguished Fellow of the BCS is an award and fellowship granted to people who have made an outstanding contribution to the advancement of computing; it is the highest Fellowship award granted by the BCS.
-The Award was approved in 1969 and the first election was made in 1971 to Edsger Dijkstra; the most recent award was in 2017 to Professor Simon Peyton Jones, for his work in promoting computer science education in the UK (see the full roll of BCS Distinguished Fellows).
+The Award was approved in 1969 and the first election was made in 1971 to Edsger Dijkstra; the most recent award was in 2019 to Dr Eben Upton, founder of the Raspberry Pi Foundation (see the full roll of BCS Distinguished Fellows).

 I sit on the BCS Distinguished Fellowship Committee (currently chaired by Past President Paul Martynenko); as in recent years, we wish to ensure the call for nominations is as wide as possible, reflecting the updated criteria to recognise contributions against the wider BCS theme of “making IT good for society”: